PtrMan/SingularTranspiler/README.md

 - `kill` https://www.singular.uni-kl.de/Manual/4-0-3/sing_325.htm#SEC364

-The following commands will immediately prevent _every ring dependent local variable_ from going faster:
+The following commands will immediately prevent _every ring dependent local variable_ from going faster.
+This list is probably also not complete.

 - Any command that changes the current basering `ring r = `, `setring r`, ect.